-Relevant term dependent discount rate applied in deriving the technical provisions
+Relevant term-dependent discount rate applied in deriving the technical provisions

-Technical provisions for the majority of the business (excluding funded reinsurance business which is covered below) are discounted using currency-specific risk-free discount rate term structures with an appropriate illiquidity adjustment, as published by the BMA.
-For currencies where the BMA does not publish discount rates, risk-free discount rates as published by EIOPA are used.
+Technical provisions for the majority of the business (excluding funded reinsurance business which is covered below) are discounted using currency-specific risk-free discount rate term structures with an appropriate illiquidity adjustment, calculated using methodology consistent with that of the rates published by the BMA.
+For currencies where the BMA does not publish discount rates, risk-free discount rates calculated using methodology similar to that of the rates published by EIOPA are used.

 For funded reinsurance business that is written directly into RIBM, a Scenario-Based Approach is used for discounting cash flows in the valuation of technical provisions.
-Under this approach, the BMA prescribes eight interest rate scenarios intended to adjust for any mismatch between asset and liability cash flows.
+Under this approach, the BMA prescribes eight interest rate scenarios intended to adjust for any mismatch between asset and liability cashflows, with the most onerous scenario being used for the calculation of the liabilities.

-Note that for the purposes of calculating the risk margin, whilst pre-diversified capital amounts are calculated using the risk-free discount rate term structures with an appropriate illiquidity adjustment, the cost of capital amounts are discounted using the risk-free discount rates without illiquidity adjustment.
+Note that for the purposes of calculating the risk margin, whilst pre-diversified capital amounts are calculated using the risk-free discount rate term structures with an illiquidity adjustment, the cost of capital amounts are discounted using the risk-free discount rates without illiquidity adjustment.